AndreasOM/anti.cute-ninjas.com/_posts/2010-06-04-10-Things-iPhoneOs-Does-Better-Than-Android.markdown

 Yes, it will slow down the app number growth, but will improve the signal-to-noise ratio significantly.

-And for all those who think censorship is bad, go talk to those []Android Tetris Developers](http://arstechnica.com/gadgets/news/2010/06/google-blocks-tetris-clones-from-android-market.ars).
+And for all those who think censorship is bad, go talk to those [Android Tetris Developers](http://arstechnica.com/gadgets/news/2010/06/google-blocks-tetris-clones-from-android-market.ars).

 ## 4. iPhone status bar is cleaner.